|

 an elephant in trunks.

-Oh dear, I trip,
+Oh dear, I trip,and lie for life,

 and watch the forest melt to love